safenetwork/tutorials.safedev.org/email-app/whats-next.md

 ### Spam filtering

-Using the `filter` field of the appendable data, you could let the user specifcy a blacklist of a whitelist.
+Using the `filter` field of the appendable data, you could let the user specify a blacklist of a whitelist.

 > Owner(s) can set `filter` to either blacklist or whitelist.
 In case it is set to `Filter::BlackList`, the vaults shall enforce the rule of allowing everyone but the blacklisted keys to add to `data` on subsequent updates following the change to `filter`, i.e. existing data in `data` field will not be dealt by the vaults.
 Similarly, if set to `Filter::WhiteList`, no one but the the whitelisted keys will be allowed to add data.